iam91/formFactory/README.md

 `rules` is also a javascript object, each of its property present a validation rule.
 The value of the properties is an object width two properties: `test` and `warn`.
 `test` can be a regular expression to match or a function returning boolean value.
-`warn` is a string to be showed when this rule is not satisfied.
+`warn` is a string to be shown when this rule is not satisfied.
 Some rules are provided by `formFactory`, you can use them directly:`formFactory.RULES.*`.

 |Rule|Description|